MolecularAI/aizynthfinder/docs/scoring.rst

 Scoring
 =======

-aizynthfinder is capable of scoring reaction routes, both in the form of ``Node`` objects when a search tree is available, and in the form of ``ReactionTrees`` if post-processing is required.
+aizynthfinder is capable of scoring reaction routes, both in the form of ``MctsNode`` objects when a search tree is available, and in the form of ``ReactionTree`` objects if post-processing is required.

 Currently, there are a few scoring functions available